-We read an article on Happiness a while back in class and this is just my response to it.
+We read an article on Happiness a while back in class and

 When do I feel the most happy?